Aclaris Therapeutics Inc. (ACRS) vs. Its Peers: A Comparison

 BTIG Research gave a rating of “Buy” to ACRS, setting the target price at $32 in the report published on October 06th of the previous year.

-During the last 5 trading sessions, ACRS fell by -38.46%, which changed the moving average for the period of 200-days by -35.80% in comparison to the 20-day moving average, which settled at $11.54.
-In addition, Aclaris Therapeutics Inc. saw -50.67% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ACRS rose by +9.85%, which changed the moving average for the period of 200-days by -32.62% in comparison to the 20-day moving average, which settled at $10.97.
+In addition, Aclaris Therapeutics Inc. saw -48.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading